aarnphm/aarnphm.github.io/content/books/index.md

 A list of books I have finished reading, wanting to read and are living in my [antilibrary](https://nesslabs.com/antilibrary)

 ## current.

-- Infinite Jest by DFW
+- *The Outsiders: Eight Unconventional CEOs and Their Radically Rational Blueprint for Success* by [Will Thorndike](https://store.hbr.org/search.php?search_query=Will%20Thorndike&section=product)

 ## to read.